 This survey is based on OECD guidelines for due diligence in risk survey processes.
 More specifically, we conducted the following steps:

-In fiscal 2021, we at the Group examined materials we purchased over the past two years.
+In fiscal 2023, we at the Group examined materials we purchased over the past two years.

-Through monthly management of survey responses, we checked with suppliers who hadn't responded yet, asking for their progress in order to help raise the response rate.
 The responses were examined thoroughly, and in any case of missing or inadequate answers, we communicated with such suppliers to improve the reliability of responses.

 To date, there has been no discovery of usage of conflict minerals for which any association with armed rebel groups is suspected.
 Should the use of any conflict minerals in OMRON Group products be discovered, we will take corrective action as quickly as possible.